nebrius/react-strapped/README.md

 import {
   rootAtom,
   bootstrappedAtom,
-  bootstrappedAtomValueHook
+  bootstrappedAtomValueHook,
 } from 'recoil-bootstrap';

-interface MyBootstrapData {
+export interface MyBootstrapData {
   currentUser: {
     name: string;
     age: number;
+  };
 }
-}

-// Note how this root atom only takes in a key, and is otherwise unconfigurable.
+// See how this root atom only takes in a key, and is otherwise unconfigurable.
 // By specifying the shape of data here in the TypeScript generic, we get full
-// typing throughout the rest of our atoms/hooks/components/etc. export const myRootAtom = rootAtom<MyBootstrapData>(
+// typing throughout the rest of our atoms/hooks/components/etc. export const myRootAtom = rootAtom<MyBootstrapData>('myRootAtom');
-myRootAtom);

 // Now we create a bootstrapped atom from the root atom to access bootstrap data const currentUserAtom = bootstrappedAtom(myRootAtom, {